Guide to rabbit care: Five tips to keep your bunny healthy

 1. Create a suitable and safe enclosure for your rabbit

 The first decision is whether you plan to house your rabbit indoors or outdoors.
-There are pros and cons to both.
+Rabbits need a lot of space and there are pros and cons to both.

 Many owners find that housing their rabbit indoors allows them to form a greater bond with their pet, due to the increased interaction they have with them.
 This can lead to a more affectionate pet.
 Housing your rabbit indoors can also keep them better protected against other animals like foxes and cats, as well as stop them from being exposed to extremes of temperature.
 You can keep a closer eye on your rabbit indoors too, spotting health problems earlier.